Suyog-Sandip-Patil/customer-support-chatbot/README.md

-🤖 AI Customer Support Chatbot with NLP
+🤖 AI Customer Support Chatbot with NLP <br>
-📝 Overview
+📝 Overview<br>
 This project is an AI-powered customer support chatbot that uses Natural Language Processing (NLP) to understand and respond to user queries.
 The system features:

-💬 Conversational AI chatbot with semantic understanding
+💬 Conversational AI chatbot with semantic understanding<br>

 📁 File upload and analysis (PDF, DOCX, PPTX, TXT, CSV)